OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 <div class="row no-margin row-gallery">
 	<div class="col-md-6">
 		<p align="center"><strong>Video-room Component</strong></p>
 		<p>This is the main component of <strong>OpenVidu-Call</strong>.
-It allows you to establish a connection with your video roommates.
-The Video-room Component would not be able to establish this connection without the help of OpenVidu Service.
-This component allows the user to mute the microphone, unpublish the webcam, share the screen, open the chat and leave the session.</p>
+It allows you to set up the session before join to the room.
+You will can check and set your microphone and your webcam device, create your own avatar or to choose the default avatar and to establish the nickname.</p>
 	</div>
 	<div class="col-md-6">
 		<a data-fancybox="gallery" href="/img/demos/openvidu_call1.png">